 Divide ut Regnes (pronounced: dee-vee-day oot reg-ness) - divide and reign

 They are both effective tools for the takeover and rule of areas where your power is not strong enough to impose your will directly.
 And, this appears to be how the Antichrist takes over Jerusalem.
+Unfortunately, it's also how most governments rule their countries - whether they are democratic, or not.

 So, the Antichrist will conspire with a group of apostates who wish to overthrow the rulers of Jerusalem and impose their own control.
 When they succeed, they will set up something called the 'abomination of desolation'.
 This might be a signal for the forces of the Antichrist to come to the aid of these apostates.
 Or, it might just be the first outward sign of this coup.

 The leaders of his coup will call for help, and the Antichrist will send in his soldiers to support the new regime.
-These soldiers will be foreign to Jerusalem, and they will be the ones to do the killing, which has always been how successful coups work.
+These soldiers will be foreign to Jerusalem, and will be the ones to do the killing, which has always been how successful coups work.
 You bring in foreigners when you want to kill your citizens.

 If you are American, do you remember how the British tried to suppress the American Revolution?